-What is especially important is how we make choices with the potential mates and lovers in our lives.
+What is especially important is how you make choices with the potential partners and lovers in your lives.
 The initial quiz was set up to give you a “tongue in cheek” look at how picking the wrong person to date would derail you from some simple things that you want in the near future.
-As you learned a bad choice in this arena will increase your health care costs, increase your insurance fees, potentially ruin your source of transportation to your workplace, and impact your mental state of mind.
+As you learned, a bad choice in this arena can increase your health care costs and insurance fees, potentially ruin your source of transportation to your workplace, and impact your mental health.

-MINGU$ will help you stay on track.
+Mingu$ will help you stay on track.

 your HOUSING

-“There is nothing more important than a good, safe, secure home.”
+“There is nothing more important than a good, safe, secure home”

-The place that we chose to live, or wind up living in due to our choices, is a significant factor in where we end up in the future.
-Research has shown that the zip code you live in can make a significant impact on your own earnings and those that your children ultimately make.
+Where you chose to live—or wind up living, due to your choices—is a significant factor in where you end up in the future.
+Research has shown that the zip code you live in can have a significant impact on your own earnings and ultimately even those of your children.

-As a result, choosing the best place to live for now, and having a plan to get to the next best area in time should be prioritized.
+You should therefore prioritize choosing the best place to live for now, and having a plan to get to the best area in time.
 We all tend to think that we are prioritizing those items.
-However, small decisions over time will keep you from getting to your ultimate destination because you don’t realize that your making small course corrections that take you off your path.
+However, small decisions over time will keep you from getting to your ultimate destination, because you don’t realize that you’re making small course corrections that take you off your path.

-Ultimately, this app will help you get to where you want to be because it ultimately helps you:
+Ultimately, this app will get you to where you want to be by helping you:

-Make good health choices so that you stay well.
+Stay healthy by making good choices.

-Make good relationship choices with people in your life that keep your stress levels minimized so that you are in the mental mindset to be cognizant of how today’s choice will impact what you want.
+Make good relationship choices, with people in your life who keep your stress levels low so that you are in the right mindset to be cognizant of how today’s choice will impact your goals.

-Choose the best place to live that supports the previously named reasons and helps set you up for the ultimate destination that you want.
+Choose the best place to live that supports the previously discussed reasons and helps set you up to reach your ultimate destination.

-Choosing the best housing option available isn’t simple either.
+Choosing the best housing option isn’t simple.
 Incomes, credit histories, and other factors will affect where you are most likely to live.
 All those factors are products of your past decisions.
-Mingu$ is focused on righting the ship and helping you make better ones going forward so that you can change your situation.
+Mingu$ is focused on righting the ship and helping you make better choices going forward so that you can change your situation.

-One of the key factors that we should always keep in mind, especially if there are kids in the family, is moving to areas that offer better educational opportunities.
+A crucial consideration, especially if you have kids, is moving to areas that offer better educational opportunities.
 As we mentioned before, one key factor that keeps us all on track is doing it for the kids.
-And moving sometimes makes us break out of the familiar and do something outside of our comfort zone knowing that in the end it will help them be in a better position and you not being in a worse position in the future that requires their help.
+While moving can be expensive, it often helps you establish healthy new habits and routines.
+Plus, you’ll know that you’re helping the whole family get in a better position for the future.

-As a result, we can help you move from the local areas that are red to those that are grey!
+As a result, we can help you move from the local areas that are red to those that are gray!

 your TRANSPORTATION

-“The car has become an article of dress WI though which we feel uncertain, unclad, and incomplete…”
+“The car has become an article of dress WIthout which you feel uncertain, unclad, and incomplete…”

 Our cars are indeed a reflection of ourselves.
-We purchase the latest model and the best brand that we can afford.
-Sometimes, we even go beyond our means purchase more than we can afford in an effort to make ourselves feel better.
+You purchase the latest model and the best brand that you can afford—and sometimes, even one you can’t really afford.

-Aspirational thoughts aside, cars are meant to get us to work, home, pick up kids, and visit others as safely as possible with as little cost as we can afford.
-The additional value that we give a Mercedes over an Acura is personal but not essential.
+Aspirational thoughts aside, cars are for getting you to and from work, picking up kids, doing shopping, and visiting friends and family as safely and cheaply as possible.
+The additional value that you give a Mercedes over an Acura is personal, but not essential.